 In his Genealogy of Morals, in a parable relevant today, Nietzsche describes two groups of people who embrace warring systems of value.
 On the one hand, are humans who are able to pursue their desires.
-These humans want to act and they can act and they get great pleasure out of acting.
+These humans want to act, they can act, and they get great pleasure out of acting.
 They are able to digest their experiences fully and not feel burdened by guilt or fear or remorse.
 They dance.

 On the other hand are people whose desires are blocked and frustrated, who then turn against themselves and others, forbidding all parties from dancing.
 These people inflict violence on themselves, others, bodies, and the earth in the name of truth.
 And the law.

-Both kinds of person, Nietzsche explains, believe in values—life-affirming or life-denying, respectively—that express and validate their physiological experiences of being able to move or not.
+Both kinds of people, Nietzsche explains, believe in values—life-affirming or life-denying, respectively—that express and validate their physiological experiences of being able to move or not.

 Yet Nietzsche’s point is not that readers must choose one system of values over the other.
 "We" cannot.
 “We” readers and writers in the modern world are always already both—free and blocked.
 For and against.
 We live what he calls a “physiological contradiction.”
 It is in our bodies.
 To choose one or the other would mean denying our responsibility--and thus our agency--in the ongoing conflict.